 Arrive at Lyon-Saint Exupéry Airport, where you will be transferred to the ship docked in Lyon.
 (D)

-FEATURED EXCURSIONS: Choice of Lyon city tour or exclusive “Do as the Locals do” Lyon walking tour or exclusive guided “Go Active” bike ride along the Rhône River banks
+FEATURED EXCURSIONS: Choice of Lyon city tour or exclusive “Do as the Locals do” Lyon walking tour or exclusive guided “Go Active” bike ride tour of the Lyon Peninsula

 Featured Excursion: Choice of Tournon walking tour with wine tasting or exclusive guided “Go Active” Nordic walking tour

 Nestled among famous vineyards, the twin cities of Tournon and Tain l’Hermitage are an ideal destination for true connoisseurs of wine.
 Visit Tournon and its historic castle, then cross the Marc Seguin suspension bridge and indulge in some mid-valley Côtes du Rhône wines from the Hermitage, a wine-growing district credentialed by Louis XIV.
 If you love chocolate, you might want to stop by the Valrhona shop too.
 Or take a guided Nordic walking tour along the city ramparts.
 (BB, L, D)

 Featured Excursion: Choice of Viviers village day with organ concert or exclusive guided “Go Active” Nordic walking tour.